 Michelle joined Watsi on April 8th, 2018.
-One year ago, Michelle became the 3664th member to automatically support a new Watsi patient every month.
-Since then, 1,924 more people have become monthly donors!
-Michelle's most recent donation traveled 4,600 miles to support Lincoln, a child from Kenya, to fund tonsil surgery.
+Two years ago, Michelle became the 3664th member to automatically support a new Watsi patient every month.
+Since then, 2,288 more people have become monthly donors!
+Michelle's most recent donation traveled 780 miles to support Pheap, a seafood seller from Cambodia, to fund vision-restoring cataract surgery.

 Lincoln is a child from Kenya.
 Lincoln is the second born of two children and lives with his mother and sibling in Nairobi suburbs.
 His father left them 8 months ago, due to the increasing family demands.
 Lincoln’s mother sells grocery to sustain the family needs but she is not able to raise the funds needed for his surgical care, Since he was four months old, Lincoln has been experiencing difficulties breathing and his nasal airway always clogged. frequent illness causes him to make many visits to hospitals.
 He was recently diagnosed with enlarged tonsils and adenoids, which are the soft tissue behind the nasal cavity.
 Without treatment, this condition will cause Lincoln's symptoms to persist and possibly even intensify.
 Our medical partner, African Mission Healthcare Foundation, is requesting $779 to fund an adenotonsillectomy for Lincoln, which is scheduled to take place on November 28.
 Surgeons will remove his tonsils and adenoids, hopefully relieving Lincoln of his symptoms and helping him live more comfortably.
 “I look forward to the day he will sleep peacefully without the clogging on his nostrils,” says Lincoln’s mother.